cocotb/cocotb/docs/source/pytest.rst

 Building and Testing
 ====================

 :py:class:`cocotb_tools.pytest.hdl.HDL` interfaces with the :ref:`Python runners <howto-python-runner>` to build designs and run simulations.
-The :class:`!Runner` is fully configurable by using ``--cocotb-*`` command line arguments, configuration files like `pyproject.toml`_ or `fixture`_ arguments.
+The :py:class:`~cocotb_tools.runner.Runner` is fully configurable by using ``--cocotb-*`` command line arguments, configuration files like `pyproject.toml`_ or `fixture`_ arguments.

-The plugin provides an ``hdl`` fixture that will create a new instance of :py:class:`cocotb_tools.pytest.hdl.HDL` that can be customized and then used in tests.
+The plugin provides an :fixture:`~cocotb_tools.pytest.plugin.hdl` fixture that will create a new instance of :py:class:`~cocotb_tools.pytest.hdl.HDL` that can be customized and then used in tests.

 An example is provided below, located in a project ``conftest.py`` file: